alexandergrib/fitness_master/README.md

 * Ability to Signup/login.
   * ```For user to be able track their exercises```
-* Ability to Add an exercise.
+* Ability to add an exercise.
   * ```User should be able to create their  own custom exercises```
-* Ability to Edit exercise.
+* Ability to edit exercise.
   * ```User should be able to edit their own custom exercises or copy and modify system exercises```
 * Ability to delete exercise.
   * ```User should be able to delete their own custom exercises```